Frequently Asked Questions

 Visit the Contact Page to fill out the form or email me directly.
 I’ll be in touch to arrange a call or meeting.
 I also offer a complimentary introductory – call you can organise this here.

 Play and Creative Arts Therapy isn’t typically covered by insurers.
 However, some may consider funding upon request.
-You would pay upfront and seek reimbursement directly.
+You may need to pay upfront and seek reimbursement directly.

 Confidentiality and Data